How to convert a logo to an embroidery file

 Good luck, embroidery friends and happy stitching!

-Need some extra clarity on how to digitize a logo in SewArt?
+Need some extra clarity on how to convert a logo to an embroidery file in SewArt?
 Check out my video tutorial.

 Want to learn more about SewArt, SewWhat-Pro and SewWrite?

 Check out my course that teaches you how to use SewArt as well as SewWhat-Pro, and SewWrite: the SewArt, SewWhat-Pro and SewWrite Master Class.
 It’s designed for efficient and thorough learning – with over 50 instructional videos.